List of international presidential trips made by Ahmed al-Sharaa

-Ahmed al-Sharaa has made a total of 20 public international trips to 13 countries as the President of Syria since 29 January 2025.
+Ahmed al-Sharaa has made a total of 30 public international trips to 16 countries as the President of Syria since 29 January 2025.
 The state-owned Syrian Arab News Agency classifies these trips as either official visits or working visits.

-Unless otherwise stated, the President was accompanied by Foreign Minister Asaad al-Shaibani on all of his trips, including the Syrian delegation.
-His brother, Secretary-General to the Presidency Maher al-Sharaa, joined some of these trips.
+Unless otherwise stated, the President was accompanied on all of his trips by Foreign Minister Asaad al-Shaibani and members of the Syrian delegation.

 Summary

 The number of visits per country where he has traveled are: